ryan-beisner/charm-nova-compute/README.md

   pci-passthrough-whitelist: {"vendor_id":"1137","product_id":"0071","address":"*:0a:00.*","physical_network":"physnet1"}
 ```

-In this example, compute nodes will be configured with 60% of avaliable RAM for
+In this example, compute nodes will be configured with 60% of available RAM for
-hugepage use (decreasing memory fragmentation in virual machines, improving
+hugepage use (decreasing memory fragmentation in virtual machines, improving
 performance), and Nova will be configured to reserve CPU cores 0 and 2 and
 1024M of RAM for host usage and use the supplied PCI device whitelist as
 PCI devices that as consumable by virtual machines, including any mapping to